NotShrirang/News-Web-Scraper/README.md

     python main.py
     ```

-3. The scraped data will be saved as `output.csv` in the project directory.
+3. The scraped data will be saved as `news.csv` in the project directory.

 ## Configuration